10 awesome things to do in Luang Prabang, Laos

 TEMPLES AND CHILL - OUR FAVOURITE PHOTOS FROM LAOS

 #7 YOGA, CYCLE, OR WANDER THROUGH THE CITY

 Given the lack of major traffic on the roads, this is the perfect place to hire a bicycle or lace up the walking shoes and really spend some time exploring the surrounds.
 There’s something to discover down every almost-french laneway, and a cycle to the hills around the town will leave you in utter awe.

 Of course, Luang Prabang wouldn’t be complete without some meditation and a little ‘om’ - so check out the cooperative of independent yoga teachers and get your yoga on in some of the city’s most beautiful spots.

-The best way to inhale the atmosphere of a place is to inhale its food – a step up from there would be to learn how to cook it too.
+On the whole, we found the food in Luang Prabang to be pretty dang delicious (although, we did end up picking up a parasite towards the end of our stay which was less than ideal...!).
+We're also firm believers that the best way to inhale the atmosphere of a place is to inhale its delicious food - and a step up from there is to learn how to cook said delicious food too.

-If you’re going to take a cooking class in SE Asia, this is the place to do it.
-French/asian fusion flavours abound, and you’ll want to be taking some recipes home to relive food nirvana in your own kitchen.
+If you’re going to take a cooking class in SE Asia, Luang Prabang is the place to do it.
+French/asian fusion flavours abound, and you’ll want to be taking some recipes home to re-live food nirvana in your very own kitchen.

 #9 SIP A COCONUT MILKSHAKE AND READ BOOKS AT L'ETRANGER